opcreek/Innovate/README.md

 2. Display project details.
 3. Display a list of all team members with their corresponding projects.
 4. Add new projects.
-5. Edit details of and existing project.
+5. Edit details of an existing project.
 6. Delete an existing project.

 This project will give the ability to structure plan, implement, and test an API - skills essential for enabling future applications to communicate with others.